xrettle/WFGY/TensionUniverse/BlackHole/Q042_dark_energy_and_cosmic_acceleration.md

 * What to log:

-  * prompts, responses, and any internal tension scores (if available) generated by the Q042 modules, without exposing any deep TU rules.
+  * prompts, responses, and any internal tension scores (if available) generated by the Q042 modules, without exposing any deep Tension Universe rules.

 ---